-When you are cooking a ham, you want to use a meat thermometer and check the internal temperature.
-The center of the ham (closest to the bone but not touching it) needs to reach at least 140 degrees Fahrenheit before it is safe for consumption.
-If you are using a spiral ham, they are all already pre-cooked, but they taste better when they are warmed up.
+When you are cooking a ham, you’ll want to use a meat thermometer and check the internal temperature.
+The center of the ham (closest to the bone but not touching it) needs to reach at around 140 degrees Fahrenheit.

 A Few Helpful Tips To Make This Juicy And Delicious Ninja Foodi Ham

-- You can use either store-bought peach preserves or homemade when you are making the glaze.
-Either way, if you notice bits of peaches on the ham, then you know it is going to taste even better.
-It adds to the overall texture and flavor of the recipe.
+- You can use either store-bought or homemade peach preserves when you are making the glaze.
+Either way, if you notice bits of peaches on the ham, then you know it is going to taste even better as this adds to the overall texture and flavor of the recipe.

-- Did you know that scoring the fat on top in diamond shapes to help keep the ham moist?
-When it is done cooking, you can either remove it or leave in on.
+- Did you know that scoring the fat on top in diamond shapes helps keep the ham moist?
+When it is done cooking, you can either remove it or leave it on.
 Be prepared that you are going to be biting into some astounding ham!

-- Once your ham is almost done cooking, I like to broil it in the Ninja Foodi, so it has a sweet caramelization on top.
+- Once your ham is almost done cooking, I like to broil it in the Foodi so it has a sweet caramelization on top.
 You just have to keep an eye on it because it has such a high sugar content that it can burn very quickly.

-Directions To Make This Foodi Ham in the Instant Pot:
+Directions To Make This Ham in the Instant Pot:

-This ham can be prepared exactly the same with as the directions say for the Foodi, except for when you want to broil the ham, you will need to take it out from the Instant Pot bowl, and place it into a baking pan or baking sheet.
+This ham can be prepared exactly the same way as the directions say for the Foodi.
+The only difference is that when you want to broil the ham, you will need to take it out from the Instant Pot bowl and place it onto a baking pan or baking sheet.